roblaing/swipl-webapp-howto/README.md

 psql -d my_database_name
 ```

+Not much knowledge of SQL is needed for the basic examples here, but I highly recommend Stanford University's [free online course](https://lagunita.stanford.edu/courses/DB/2014/SelfPaced/about) to anyone who wants to learn more about this very important subject.
+I've found the better I understand SQL, the better I understand how to use Prolog as a deductive database.

 My way to create a table in Postgresql to follow Huffman's ASCII-chan example in Unit 3 looks like this.
 You can simply cut and paste it into the psql command line and then exit with ```\q```.

 ```sql